bjtuwjx/rfcs/RFC-0039-decouple-cuda-codes.md

 *Phase 2*: More third-party hardware backends integration
 - Intreating third-party hardware backends into PyTorch using CUDA key based on the decoupled methodology
-- Unifying the integration of CUDA backends and other backends using the same key (e.g., PrivateUse1 key)